Viktor Pavlov: Film

 Fame came to the actor in 1967 after the role of scout Kolya Grishanchikov in the television movie Major Whirlwind directed by Yevgeny Tashkov based on the eponymous novel by Julian Semenov.

 Viktor Pavlov appeared in more than 120 films of various genres, by prominent directors of Soviet and Russian cinema.
 He was shot in such films as The Twelve Chairs, The Meeting Place Cannot Be Changed, The Adjutant of His Excellency, On the Seven Winds, Time, Forward!, Dauria, At War as at War, The Wizard of the Emerald City, Leaving Away, Hello and Farewell, Trial on the Road, Lilac Ball, Gambrinus, Orphaned Kazan, Children of Monday, The Envy of Gods, Demobbed, Strugovye, The Battle in Blizzard, Emelyan Pugachev, Cynics, The Master and Margarita and many others.

 Among the latest works of Viktor Pavlov were episodic roles in the series Deadly Force and Dasha Vasilieva, a Lover of Private Investigation, in the films Moscow Laughs and Dreaming of Space.

 Viktor Pavlov was a member of the Union of Theater Workers and the Union of Cinematographers.

 Illness and death

 In Kyiv, on the set of the film Curator, in which the actor played his last role in the movie, he suffered a stroke.

 Viktor Pavlov died August 24, 2006, from a heart attack in his Moscow apartment.
 He was buried in Moscow at the Kuntsevo Cemetery next to his father's grave.

 Personal life

-Viktor Pavlov was married to the actress of the MN Theater.
-Ermolova Tatyana Nikolayevna Govorova.
+Viktor Pavlov was married to the actress of the M.N.
+Yermolova Theatre Tatyana Nikolayevna Govorova.
 Their daughter Aleksandra (born in 1967) is a doctor.